Hamiltonian Floer theory on surfaces: Capped braids and homological linking

-where $h=(h_1, \cdots, h_k)$ is any $A$-cobordism from $\hat{X}$ to $\hat{Y}$ such that the graphs of the strands of $h$ in $[0,1] \times S^1 \times \Sigma$ are all pairwise transverse, and $\#(\tilde{h}_i \pitchfork \tilde{h}_j)$ denotes the signed count of the intersections of the graphs $\tilde{h}_i$ and $\tilde{h}_j$ (recall that in our setting $\Sigma$ carries the orientation induced by $\omega$). \end{defn} \begin{rmk} The above definition may be generalized straightforwardly by replacing the cylinder $[0,1] \times S^1$ with a surface $S_{g,k^-,k^+}$ of genus $g$, having $k^-$ negatively oriented boundary components and $k^+$ positively oriented boundary components.
+where $h=(h_1, \cdots, h_k)$ is any $A$-cobordism from $\hat{X}$ to $\hat{Y}$ such that the graphs of the strands of $h$ in $[0,1] \times S^1 \times \Sigma$ are all pairwise transverse, and $\#(\tilde{h}_i \pitchfork \tilde{h}_j)$ denotes the signed count of the intersections of the graphs $\tilde{h}_i$ and $\tilde{h}_j$ (recall that in our setting $\Sigma$ carries the orientation induced by $\omega$). \end{definition} \begin{remark} \begin{enumerate} \item The above definition may be generalized straightforwardly by replacing the cylinder $[0,1] \times S^1$ with a surface $S_{g,k^-,k^+}$ of genus $g$, having $k^-$ negatively oriented boundary components and $k^+$ positively oriented boundary components.
 This provides a family of homotopy invariants for collections of $k^-$ `input' and $k^+$ `output' capped braids in the obvious way.
-Much of the theory developed in this work can be adapted in a straightforward way to use such invariants to extract information about the field-theoretic operations in Floer theory described in \cite{PSS96} at the chain level for Hamiltonian isotopies on surfaces, but we will not pursue this extension in this paper. \end{rmk} The following proposition summarizes the main properties of the homological linking number which we will need in our investigations.
+Much of the theory developed in this work can be adapted in a straightforward way to use such invariants to extract information about the field-theoretic operations in Floer theory described in \cite{PSS96} at the chain level for Hamiltonian isotopies on surfaces, but we will not pursue this extension in this paper. \item Similarly to Remark 4 above, we will not actually have need outside of this section for $L_A(\hat{X};\hat{Y})$ with $A \neq 0$.
+We include the notions with $A \neq 0$ here mainly because they can be convenient if one wants to reason about more sophisticated situations on the sphere than we will have cause to encounter in this work. \end{enumerate} \end{remark} The following proposition summarizes the main properties of the homological linking number which we will need in our investigations.